 Highland, MI dentist explains the dental crown (tooth cap) procedure

 Dental crowns (also called “tooth caps”) are one of the most frequently used dental restorations in the United States, and for good reason.
 They are incredibly versatile and can not only restore the function and shape of a tooth, but also its appearance.
 For this reason, patients choose dental crowns for both cosmetic and restorative purposes.
-At Milford Dental in Highland, MI, we use a highly personalized evaluation and treatment process, and dental crowns may be used alone or in conjunction with other treatments to help you achieve a healthy, functional, and beautiful smile.
+At Milford Dental and Associates in Highland, MI, we use a highly personalized evaluation and treatment process, and dental crowns may be used alone or in conjunction with other treatments to help you achieve a healthy, functional, and beautiful smile.

 The dental crown procedure